We have been known to say that commercial general liability insurance covers two primary things: property damage and bodily injury.

 Cyber Liability (Recommended)

 Many modern-day cyber insurance policies cover defamation in their media liability section.
-Many of these policies fill in the coverage gaps left on the defamation coverage provided on the commercial general liability policy.
+These policies often fill the defamation coverage gaps in the commercial general liability policy.

 For example, Evolve, a leading provider of cyber insurance in the U.S., offers a policy that complements the standard general liability policy very well.